AMERICAN HERITAGE BASEBALL CARDS

 Over the course of its nearly 10-year run, American Heritage released sets covering different time periods and topics related to baseball’s rich history.
 Some of their most acclaimed releases included the “Baseball Legends” series (1977–1979), “Baseball Immortals” (1980-1981), and “Baseball Landmarks” (1982) which paid tribute to iconic ballparks.
 They also produced contemporary sets like “Diamond Greats” that mixed current stars with retired players.

-Read also: 1955 TOPPS BASEBALL CARDS MOST VALUABLE
+Read also: DOES WALMART HAVE BASEBALL CARDS

 In addition to standard baseball cards, American Heritage was known for innovative specialty products.
 Some examples included mini cards of Hall of Famers, box sets organized by franchise, and huge photo cards measuring around 12″ x 15″ – a massive size unheard of at the time.
 They also pioneered the first annual set covering a single Major League season with 1981 Baseball Yearbook that was packaged like a traditional book.